Common Aadhaar Problems and Their Solutions

 Not Receiving OTP

-One of the most common verification problems is not receiving the One Time Password (OTP) on your registered mobile number.
+One of the most common verification issues is not receiving the One Time Password (OTP) on your registered mobile number.
 This OTP is crucial for online authentication and accessing many Aadhaar-enabled services.
 Network issues, an unregistered mobile number, or an inactive SIM card are frequent culprits.

 First, check if your mobile number is indeed registered with your Aadhaar by using the ‘Verify Email/Mobile Number’ service on the UIDAI website.
 If it’s not registered, or if it’s an old number, you’ll need to visit an Aadhaar centre to update it.